Grant County, IN Marriage License Information

 A common law marriage is an informal marriage that doesn't hold the same legal authenticity of a standard marriage.
 It's based on an accepted understanding between the partners that you're basically cohabitating.

 Is a common law marriage a legal option for me instead of undergoing a conventional marriage?

 No, Grant County will not issue marriage licenses for common law marriages.
 Indiana does not recognize common law marriages.
 Not even if you were common law married in another state.
 Very few states still do.

 Yes, in Indiana, cousin marriage are permissible.

 Are same sex marriages legal?

 Yes, Grant County will issue marriage licenses to same-sex couples.
-Washington recognizes same-sex marriages as valid as any other marriage.
+Indiana recognizes same-sex marriages as valid as any other marriage.